A term used in the colocation industry, and throughout UpStack to identify the Customer that requests and pays for interconnection services

 , Campus Connect, and Innerduct Connect.

-Crosstalk refers to the interference that occurs when data cables are in close proximity to one another, such as when they are in a cable tray
+Crosstalk refers to the interference that occurs when data cables are in close proximity to one another, such as when they are in a cable tray or server rack

 .
 Crosstalk increases errors and lost packets (among other issues).
 Due to its propensity for Crosstalk, Cat5